 - 1 teaspoon salt

 - One-half teaspoon freshly ground black pepper

 - One-half teaspoon dried oregano leaves

 Beat the eggs and the milk in a shallow bowl.
 Add the chops and allow to marinate for at least 30 minutes.
 Make sure the chops are covered with the marinade.

-Back to the chops.
 Remove the chops from the marinade and reserve the marinade.
 Pour about one inch of vegetable oil into your black cast iron pot.
 Get the oil really hot.
 While the oil heats, roll the marinated chops in the seasoned flour mixture, shake the flour off, dip in the marinade (quickly), and shake in the flour one more time.
-This is the proverbial double-dipping breading procedure.
 Drop the chops into the hot oil and cook for about four minutes.

 Lady peas or purple hull peas are perferred, but frozen peas are a great alternative if you can't get them.